-Top Things to Do in Penang | 8 Timeless Things to Do in Penang
+Top Things to Do in Penang | Timeless Things to Do in Penang

-8 Timeless Things To Do in Penang
+Timeless Things to Do in Penang

 Welcome to Penang!
 Once exotically known as the Island of Pearls (Pulau Mutiara), Penang has developed a reputation for its timeless beauty and alluring personality.
 The mere mention of its name conjures images of quirky street art, eclectic hawker food, and quaint Peranakan buildings.

 While Penang is rich in history and nostalgia, you’ll be glad to know that much of the bustling city is also edible and Instagrammable – both quintessential experiences for the modern traveller.
+The city’s allure lies in its ability to balance nature, heritage, and modernity, allowing visitors to experience a wide variety of encounters within the same destination.

 Let the PARKROYAL Penang Resort team bring you around on a tour of some of Penang’s most interesting places, sights, and sounds.